BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 ### Foresight of the Wild
 **Level** 4\
-**Traits** Rare, Druid, Ranger, occult\
+**Traits** Rare, Druid, Ranger, occult, aura, exploration\
 **Prerequisites** [Deja Vu](DejaVu.md)

 *You perceive the immediate future of the ecosystem, sensing where stones will tumble, winds will shear, and branches will snap.*

-You and allies within 15 feet gain a +2 circumstance bonus to saving throws against environmental hazards, weather effects, falling objects, and natural terrain hazards (such as rockslides, quicksand, flash floods, and extreme temperature checks).
-Against such hazards that make attack rolls, you and those allies also gain a +2 circumstance bonus to AC.
+You and allies within 15 feet gain a +1 circumstance bonus to saving throws against environmental hazards, weather effects, falling objects, and natural terrain hazards (such as rockslides, quicksand, flash floods, and extreme temperature checks).
+Against such hazards that make attack rolls, you and those allies also gain a +1 circumstance bonus to AC.

 Additionally, when traveling in wilderness environments, you can use the **Search** exploration activity while simultaneously performing the **Scout** or **Avoid Notice** activity.